rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 ## Protocol Revenue
 For this section we'll make two simplifications throughout:

 To minimize text/diagram complexity, **we assume "Voter Share"** as the value capture method for the surplus share.
 Please see [RPL Value Capture Options](#rpl-value-capture-options) for alternatives and a discussion of their impacts.
-We assume the proposed initial settings with 5% no_share and 9% voter_share; please keep in mind that the system is meant to listen to the market -- these are likely to change from these initial values.
+We assume the proposed initial settings with 5% no_share and 9% voter_share; please keep in mind that the system is meant to listen to the market -- therefore these are likely to change over time.

 For clarity, **we use 8-ETH bonds in the comparison sections** to get an apples-to-apples contrast against current 8-ETH minipools.
 The tokenomics rework includes changes to enable 4-ETH bonds (and later a mix of 4-ETH and 1.5-ETH bonds), later described in the [Lower Bonds and Capital Efficiency](#lower-bonds-and-capital-efficiency) section.

 ### Overview
 There is only one source of revenue for the protocol, the fee charged to rETH holders.
 In the current system, this is 14%, paid to Node Operators (NOs), who are required to bring a bond of both ETH and RPL.
-The proposed rework changes things by creating 3 categories of rewards to distribute this revenue:
+The proposed rework changes things by creating 2 categories of rewards to distribute this revenue:
 - **NOs (ETH) - "Node Operator Commission Share"**.
 This is paid to all Node Operators in a similar manner as existing validators.
 One difference is that your eligibility to receive from this share _depends only on your ETH, not on your RPL_ (where previously the Node Operator commission required an initial minimum requirement of both ETH and RPL).
 This change allows ETH-Only NOs.
 - **NOs (RPL) - "Voter Share"**.
-This share is collected from all megapool validators and distributed to participants based on their proportional share of vote-eligible RPL.
+This share is collected from all megapool validators and distributed to participants based on their proportional share of vote-eligible RPL staked in megapools.
 If you stake RPL as a Node Operator, your RPL is eligible for voting, so you would receive a proportional share from this pot of revenue.
 Importantly this revenue grows with rETH supply, where growth would allow the same supply of vote eligible RPL to earn more ETH.

-Importantly, the same participant may be eligible to benefit from all 3 categories.
+Importantly, the same participant may be eligible to benefit from both categories.
 As an example take the Node Operator in existing tokenomics, represented in Figure 1 on the left pie chart in blue.
 You can see how an equivalent participant shows up in blue in the new tokenomics on the right pie chart.
 Their ETH earns from the Node Operator Commission Share, which is initially 5% in the current proposal.
 Their staked RPL earns from the Voter Share, which is initially 9% in the current proposal.

 TODO -- update to 5% no_share and 9% voter_share
 <div>